Wm. Knabe & Co.: Wm. Knabe & Co.

 Proceedings started early 1855 in order to dissolve the partnership.
-Henry Gaehle died, and Knabe advertised he had purchased all the remaining stock and materials and would continue in business as Wm.
-Knabe & Co. at the old stand at 1, 3, 5, and 7 North Eutaw street, opposite the Eutaw house.
-William Gaehle, who had become the senior partner, advertised he was in business as Wm.
+Henry Gaehle died, and Knabe advertised that he had purchased all the remaining stock and materials and would continue in business as Wm.
+Knabe & Co. at the old stand at 1, 3, 5, and 7 North Eutaw Street, opposite the Eutaw house.
+William Gaehle, who had become the senior partner, advertised that he was in business as Wm.
 Gaehle & Co., manufacturing grand and square pianos at the corner of Pratt and Green streets and with warerooms at the corner of Eutaw and Fayette streets.

 Knabe purchased a former paper mill at the corner of West and China streets for a new factory, and by 1859 had established warerooms at 207 Baltimore street.
-He won gold medals for square pianos from the Maryland Institute in 1855, 1856, 1857 and 1858 silver medals from the Metropolitan Institute in Washington, D. C. in 1857, a medal from the Franklin Institute in Philadelphia in 1856, and first premiums from the Mechanics' Institute, Richmond, Virginia in 1855 and 1856.
+He won gold medals for square pianos from the Maryland Institute in 1855, 1856, 1857 and 1858; silver medals from the Metropolitan Institute in Washington, D.C., in 1857; a medal from the Franklin Institute in Philadelphia in 1856; and first premiums from the Mechanics' Institute in Richmond, Virginia, in 1855 and 1856.